 - Set the Mood: If you’re unhappy with the current setting of your outdoor spaces, a patio rug can make all the difference.
 Want to evoke an earthy vibe on your deck?
 A green patio rug with a leafy pattern elevates a simple patio dining set, connecting it to the plants and flowers in your landscaping.

 - Show off Your Decorating Skills: Outdoor rugs offer plenty of opportunities to let your design savvy shine.
 Look for modern patio rugs with geometric patterns that complement your furniture’s sleek silhouettes for a cohesive approach, or break up your layout with abstract print rugs that contrast against the clean lines and angular design of your tables and chairs.

 What Should I Look For in an Outdoor Rug?

 When it comes to outdoor rug materials, natural fiber and synthetic textiles are your two main options, and some mats feature a blend of both.
-Cotton, hemp, jute, sisal and seagrass are durable, sustainable, stylish and low maintenance.
-However, many natural carpets are prone to moisture and mildew damage, so these rugs work best in covered areas like gazebos or porches.
+Cotton, hemp, jute, sisal and seagrass are natural carpet choices.
+However, they are also susceptible to moisture and mildew damage, so these rugs work best in covered areas like gazebos or porches.

-If you’re looking for a more waterproof rug for the patio, synthetics are a smart choice.
-Sunbrella outdoor rugs and polypropylene carpets offer colorfast hues and patterns, and they resist stains as well as mold and mildew.
-These rugs are usually lightweight and easy to spot clean with mild soap and water.
-In fact, some synthetic and performance fabric carpets are even machine washable.
+If you’re looking for a more water-resistant rug for the patio, synthetics are a smart choice.
+Sunbrella outdoor rugs and polypropylene carpets often use specialty dyes suited for the outdoors and come in a range of patterns.
+These rugs are usually lightweight and easy to move, providing more flexibility when decorating.